mdbergmann/cl-gserver/README.md

 (`:shared` / `dispatched`) with 8 workers.

-Of course a `tell` is in most cases the fastest one, because it\'s the least resource intensive and there is no place that is blocking in this workflow.
+Of course a `tell` is in most cases the fastest one, because it's the least resource intensive and there is no place that is blocking in this workflow.

 **SBCL (v2.0.10)**